Sick of the cheap gas station-flavored garbage that they sell on supermarket shelves?

 What is Considered Gourmet Coffee?

-If you purchase 100% arabica bean coffee, that’s technically gourmet.
-When you get a blended coffee that’s sourced from different types of beans, say 80% arabica nad 20% robusta beans, it’s just titled as a blend.
+If you purchase 100% Arabica bean coffee, that’s technically gourmet.
+When you get a blended coffee that’s sourced from different types of beans, say 80% arabica and 20% robusta beans, it’s just titled as a blend.

 The word gourmet gets people excited, so it’s something that less-than-ethical marketers will overuse on packaging to sell coffee.
 I’m telling you this because it can take a keen eye to see if coffee is truly gourmet or not.